MarcMouries/Sheet-Music/tune_catalog_schema.md

 ## 3. Style/Genre
 **What it is:**
-Top‑level style category (Classical, Jazz, Gypsy Jazz, Folk, Film, Pop, Exercise, Christmas…).
+Top‑level style category (Classical, Jazz, Gypsy Jazz, Folk, Film, Pop, Exercise.

+how can we ask to see classical

 **Used for:**
 - “Show me classical pieces”